Bereavement due to suicide

 At the hospital we were just, everyone was in a daze, everybody was just, just had the, I can just remember this ache in my head which didn’t go for about a year, you know you’re just you just feel like someone’s got your brain and just [holds her head] just squeezing it, but interaction in the hospital within the family considering my parents had divorced and relations weren’t that good between them really, prior to Joe killing himself, at the hospital things, I mean I, you know family try to do, everybody just gelled together, it was, it was, it was quite remarkable really.
 Didn’t continue.
 But, you know at that time when, when you know when it was needed, well we were all going through the same experience, we were all losing you know our son, our brother.

-After Linda’s teenage daughter died she found that she had become closer to her husband.
-However, she said that it took a while for her, her husband and her other daughter to become a ‘family of three’.
+After Linda’s teenage daughter died she found that she became closer to her husband.
+However, she said that it took a while for her, her husband, and her other daughter to become a ‘family of 3’.

 The families had disagreements before Darrell died but his death made people stop and conclude that nothing was to be gained from arguing.